 The connection and interactions between the Sun and Earth drive the seasons, ocean currents, weather, climate, radiation belts and aurorae.
 Though it is special to us, there are billions of stars like our Sun scattered across the Milky Way galaxy.

 I’m not knocking science or knowledge, but it feels like in our human arrogance, if we can explain what something is, we think we control it or are somehow the master over it.

-If I’m blinded when I look at the Sun… If it burns my skin when I’m out in it too long… If our planet would freeze if we were a tiny fraction of distance further away from the sun and burn up if we were a tiny fraction closer to it… And if there are billions of stars like our Sun scattered across the Milky Way galaxy (and if there are over an estimated two trillion different galaxies)… the proper response is not a yawn!
+If I’m blinded when I look at the Sun… If it burns my skin when I’m out in it too long… If our planet would freeze if we were a tiny fraction of distance further away from the sun and burn up if we were a tiny fraction closer to it… And if there are 100-400 billion stars like our Sun scattered across the Milky Way galaxy (and if there are over an estimated two trillion different galaxies)… the proper response is not a yawn!
 After being able to breathe again, the proper response is to worship the God who made all of these galaxies and stars.

 The universe is God’s foolproof plan for humans never to be able to say we know everything or can explain everything.
 Yet we still act like we know everything and can explain everything, with no need for God’s involvement whatsoever!
 This is foolishness on full display.

 The psalmist shows us the three-step proper response to our awe-inspiring universe:

 The first step is to realize just how small we are (verse 4).
 God, you made ALL THIS, I am soooo small.